gflze/CS2-ZE-Configs/README.md

 ## MusicName

 Keys are the soundevent names, they're based off of the maps `soundevents_addon.vsndevts_c` file.
 Values are what gets displayed ingame, please keep them in `Artist - Song Title` format, and split separate songs with commas.
+For unknown songs, keep the value empty.

 An example config is available below.